aksenyuk/evolutionary-computation/local-search/report.md

 ### Cost

 When looking at the average cost, starting with a greedy heuristic tends to lead to better outcomes than starting with a random solution.
 This is consistent across all TSP instances.

 The range (min-max) for the greedy heuristic starting solutions is also generally tighter, indicating more consistent performance.

 ### Time

 The greedy heuristic starting solution significantly reduces the search time across all instances.
 The average time for greedy heuristic starts is often less than a second, with minimal variation, whereas random starts lead to higher average times and a wider range.

 This suggests that the greedy heuristic is much more efficient in finding a solution quickly.

-## Nodes Swaps vs Edges Swaps:
+## Nodes Swaps vs Edges Swaps

 ### Cost

 Swapping edges seems to be more effective than swapping nodes, as seen in the lower average costs for Greedy-edges and Steepest-edges strategies across all TSP instances.

 This is particularly evident when comparing them in algorithms with Random starting solution, where edge swapping consistently yields better costs.

 ### Time